ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 dna_seq = evo2_model.sample(prompt="ATGCTG", ..., number_of_tokens=1000)
 ```

-To demonstrate how Evo 2 generates “novel” genomic sequences and generalizes well, the Evo 2 team generated a diverse set of “viable” eukaryotic genomes starting from a human seed.
+To demonstrate how Evo 2 generates “novel” genomic sequences and generalizes well, the Evo 2 team generated a diverse set of “viable” eukaryotic genomes starting from a human mitochondrial sequence.

-Specifically, they deploy [BLAST](https://en.wikipedia.org/wiki/BLAST_(biotechnology)) analysis to verify sequence homology of the generated mitochondrial DNA sequences against different naturally occurring organisms.
-Then, with [AlphaFold 3](https://alphafold.ebi.ac.uk/), they validate the generated structures matched expected mitochondrial protein complex folds.
+Using [BLAST](https://en.wikipedia.org/wiki/BLAST_(biotechnology)) analysis, they verified that the generated mitochondrial DNA sequences were similar to naturally occurring organisms.
+Then, with [AlphaFold 3](https://alphafold.ebi.ac.uk/), they validated that the generated structures matched expected mitochondrial protein complex folds.
 In simpler terms, scientists check that both the “sequence” and the encoded proteins from the sequence are “viable”.

 Below is a sample of how the Evo 2 model was used to generate a set of genomes from a small human mitochondrial DNA seed.
 The generated genomes ranged from being most similar to a sheep or a fish, all from the same human mitochondrial seed.